 Drop B: Overview and Tuning Guide

-Drop B is one of the tunings that allow you to play the lowest notes on the guitar (the low B on the 6th string).
+Drop B is a tuning that allows you to play the lowest notes on the guitar (the low B on the 6th string).
 Other than that, people don’t generally go below Drop A, which goes one whole tone lower than Drop B.

 To tune your guitar in Drop B, you must lower the pitch of every string significantly, which forces us to take a special factor into account: string tension.